 - New Year’s Eve fireworks at the Magic Kingdom (wow, wow, wow!)

-Our Top Tips For Visiting During The Christmas Season;
+Our Top Tips For Visiting Disney World At Christmas

 Book your meals at 180 days out otherwise you will find it very difficult to get a table in a restaurant.

 Book your FastPasses at 60 days out (30 days if not staying on Disney property).
-The parks are rammed during the Christmas season, often reaching capacity, so if you don't book any FastPasses be prepared to stand in very long queues.
+The parks are rammed during the Christmas season, sometimes reaching capacity.
+If you don’t book any FastPasses be prepared to stand in very long queues.

-Look around you - it's easy to get caught up in the rush to get from one ride to the next, but take time to look at all the beautiful decorations and Christmas touches that are everywhere.
+It’s easy to get caught up in the rush to get from one ride to the next, but take time to look around.
+Disney World at Christmas is full of beautiful decorations and Christmas touches everywhere.
 It really is a magical time to be in the parks.

-Visit the resorts - they are all themed so beautifully at any time of the year, but when the giant Christmas trees and decorations are added they just look stunning.
-Each resort has different decorations so there's something different to see at every one.
+They are all themed so beautifully at any time of the year, but when the giant Christmas trees and decorations are added they just look stunning.
+Each resort has different decorations so there’s something to see at every one.

-Have fun!
-That's what a holiday to Walt Disney World should be about.
+That’s what a holiday to Walt Disney World at Christmas should be about.
 Have fun with your family or whoever you are travelling with.
-Be silly, goof about - it's ok to do that at Disney - don't get caught up moaning about the length of the queues or the large numbers of people in the parks.
+Be silly, goof about – it’s ok to do that at Disney!
+Don’t get caught up moaning about the length of the queues or the large numbers of people in the parks.
 Just go with it and enjoy every second, we did and we had the best time ever!